Impairment of Assets under IFRS

 • Assessments

 Emerson Zammit joined KPMG during 2018 after completing the Master in Accountancy Degree at the University of Malta.
-Emerson holds the role of an Assistant Manager within the firm’s Accounting Advisory Services team and has assisted a wide range of clients across different industries with complex financial reporting matters and other tailor-made solutions in compliance with IFRS.
+Emerson holds the role of a Manager within the firm’s Corporate Accounting Advisory Services team and has assisted a wide range of clients across different industries with complex financial reporting matters and other tailor-made solutions in compliance with IFRS.
 Emerson delivers technical training to both local and international clients on specific accounting matters.